Betterment vs. Wealthfront vs. Vanguard – Which Robo-Advisor is Best For You?

 Investment Minimums for human financial advisor access:

-- Betterment Digital – No minimum – Can text with financial advisors or purchase a la carte financial planning packages
+• Betterment Digital – No minimum – $10 to begin investing.
+Can purchase a la carte financial planning packages from $299 to $399.

-Winner – for human financial advisor access pick Betterment (with free investment management promotion) or Vanguard.
+Winner – for human financial advisor access pick Betterment or Vanguard.

 Low Minimum